-In addition to knowing the factors that complicate the value of your IP rights, you hold the key to identifying other intangible assets, which may be taken into account in combination with your IP rights or as separate assets that are traded on the Internet must be protected, using technological security systems and IP laws, or else they can be stolen or pirated and whole businesses can be destroyed.
+In addition to knowing the factors that complicate the value of your IP rights, you hold the key to identifying other intangible assets, which may be taken into account in combination with your IP rights or as separate assets

+E-Commerce, more than other business systems, often involves selling products and services that are based on IP and its licensing.
+Music, pictures, photos, software, designs, training modules, systems, etc. can all be traded through E-Commerce, in which case, IP is the main component of value in the transaction.
+IP is important because the things of value that are traded on the Internet must be protected, using technological security systems and IP laws, or else they can be stolen or pirated and whole businesses can be destroyed.
 The systems that allow the Internet to function - software, networks, designs, chips, routers and switches, the user interface, and so on - are forms of IP and often protected by IP rights.
 Trademarks are an essential part of E-Commerce business, as branding, customer recognition and good will, essential elements of Web-based business, are protected by trademarks and unfair competition law.